 Formula as a supplement may still be required for mothers who wish to nurse their babies, as there are times when a mother is not able to produce the necessary amount of milk that her baby needs.

 If a supplement is necessary, that will be determined by the mother and her medical caregiver.

 How, though, would it be possible for a woman’s body to produce milk without ever being pregnant?

 Doesn’t the production of milk require the hormones that one produces when pregnant?

 Can You Produce Milk for an Adopted Baby?

 Most adoptive mothers at least want the option of being able to nurse their new baby.
-And the news is good for those asking the question, can you product milk for an adopted baby?
+And the news is good for those asking the question, can you produce milk for an adopted baby?

 Any woman can produce milk through nursing pump stimulation.
 The more stimulation, the more milk.
 Producing milk should begin before the arrival of your baby so that you are generating as much milk as you can in preparation for your baby’s homecoming.

-It is well known that nursing milk is the preferred nutrition for a baby, as it has all of the nutrients that a baby needs to grow and thrive and may be an option you decide to choose.
+It is well known that nursing milk is the preferred nutrition for a baby, as it has all of the nutrients that a baby needs to grow and thrive and possibly be an option you decide to choose.